pikatoste/test.sh/README.md

 <font color="#CC0000">* This is a failing test</font>
 </pre>

+This report is printed to the standard output of the test script, referred in this document as the 'main output'.
 The standard output and error of the test script are redirected to a log file.
 This file is named after the test script with the suffix '.out' appended and is located in directory 'testout' relative to the test script.
 For example, if your